 The programme is funded by the Engineering and Physical Sciences Research Council (EPSRC).
 With match funding via investment from the UK water industry, the programme is supporting training of 50 EngD and PhD students.

-For more information on the funding opportunities available visit the STREAM programme portal.
+For more information on the funding opportunities available, please visit the STREAM programme portal.

 Cranfield Industrial Partnership PhD Scholarships Scheme (CIPPS)

 We always welcome enquiries from either businesses or individuals interested in the CIPP scheme.
-For more information and to discuss potential project ideas please contact the Research Office team.
+For more information and to discuss potential project ideas please contact the Research Office.

 Sue White Fund for Africa